martinber/sdl_fungeoid/README.md

 - The memory is the grid itself because you can read and write to it, self-modifying code is possible.

+- The language is really difficult to compile.

 - See the [Befunge93](https://github.com/catseye/Befunge-93/blob/master/doc/Befunge-93.markdown)
     documentation.